mauroservienti/milestone.github.io/series/view-model-composition.md

 ---
-layout: category
+layout: series
-category: view-model-composition
+series: view-model-composition
 title: "ViewModel Composition"
 synopsis: "Designing a UI when the back-end system consists of dozens (or more) of (micro)services is a challenge.
 We have separation and autonomy on the back end, but on the front-end this all needs to come back together.
 ViewModel Composition stops it from turning into a mess of spaghetti code, and prevents simple actions from causing an inefficient torrent of web requests."
-header_image: /img/categories/view-model-composition/header.jpg
+header_image: /img/series/view-model-composition/header.jpg
-redirect_from: /view-model-composition/
+redirect_from: [/view-model-composition/, /categories/view-model-composition/]
 ---

 Designing a UI when the back-end system consists of dozens (or more) of (micro)services is a challenge.
 We have separation and autonomy on the back end, but on the front-end this all needs to come back together.
 ViewModel Composition stops it from turning into a mess of spaghetti code, and prevents simple actions from causing an inefficient torrent of web requests.